 Suppose your sex life needs a boost.
-The kind that heightens your senses and frees you from mental and physical burdens like stress, pain, or life’s mundane distractions.
-If this is the case, you’ll likely find solace in cannabis.
+The kind that heightens your senses and frees you from mental and physical burdens like life’s mundane distractions.
+If this is the case, you may find solace in cannabis.
 But which products are best?

-The right cannabis products can help you reach this sexually awakened state more readily.
+The right cannabis products can help you reach this awakened state more readily.
 And, happily, many of these products are not hard to come by.
-Indeed, over the past few years, the cannabis market has exploded with topicals, potions, flowers, lubes, and edibles, all aimed at enhancing sexual wellness, arousal, drive, and orgasm.
+Indeed, over the past few years, the cannabis market has exploded with topicals, potions, flowers, lubes, and edibles.
+Read on to find out which cannabis products make the best bedmates.

 History of cannabis and sex